Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Experiments

-\textbf{Comparison with CAD Model-based Methods.} Table~\ref{label2} presents performance comparisons of SinRef-6D with CAD model-based methods \cite{megapose, chen2023zeropose, gigapose, SAM-6D} on five popular datasets using the BOP metric.
-We experiment using there detection/segmentation methods.
-Specifically, we first show the experimental results using only our single reference view as the template image for CNOS segmentation \cite{cnos} in the first row.
-Then, when Mask R-CNN \cite{maskrcnn} is used to segment the input images, SinRef-6D outperforms MegaPose \cite{megapose} and ZeroPose \cite{chen2023zeropose}.
+Table~\ref{label2} presents performance comparisons of SinRef-6D with CAD model-based methods \cite{megapose, chen2023zeropose, gigapose, SAM-6D} on five popular datasets using the BOP metric (AR metric of VSD, MSSD, and MSPD).
+We also conduct experiments under two reference view selection strategies, as outlined in Sec. \ref{Initialization}.
+The first strategy adopts the same rendering manner as GigaPose \cite{gigapose}, and the second strategy involves manually choosing an occlusion-free view from the training/testing set that closely aligns with the robotic manipulation view.
+In addition, we further evaluate SinRef-6D under three different detection/segmentation methods to assess its robustness across perception inputs.
+Specifically, we first show the experimental results using only our single reference view as the template image for CNOS segmentation \cite{cnos} in the first two rows.

+When Mask R-CNN \cite{maskrcnn} is used to segment the input images, SinRef-6D achieves 64.6\% AR across five evaluation datasets, outperforming MegaPose \cite{megapose} and ZeroPose \cite{chen2023zeropose}.
 Remarkably, this accuracy even exceeds the performance of these two methods after they leverage the refinement method introduced by MegaPose \cite{megapose}.
-Next, when we employ zero-shot CNOS \cite{cnos} for segmentation, SinRef-6D also achieves a competitive accuracy.
+Moreover, we evaluate SAM-6D \cite{SAM-6D} also with a single reference view under two training settings while keeping other settings (e.g., coarse-to-fine refine) unchanged.
+Next, when we employ zero-shot CNOS \cite{cnos} for segmentation, SinRef-6D also achieves a competitive AR of 58.6\% across the five datasets.
 We also note an increase in inference time.
 This is primarily because CNOS often segments multiple instances for the same object, resulting in repeated pose estimations.
 Note that the comparison methods all rely on textured CAD models, requiring specialized equipment for acquisition.
-Additionally, the refinement process of MegaPose \cite{megapose} is notably slow and also relies on object CAD models (that is why we do not use it for refinement).
+Additionally, the refinement process of MegaPose \cite{megapose} is slow and also relies on object CAD models (that is why we do not use it for refinement).
 In contrast, SinRef-6D is CAD model- and refinement-free, offering enhanced scalability and efficiency.
-Overall, SinRef-6D demonstrates performance on par with CAD model-based methods, while operating in a CAD model-free setup, showcasing its effectiveness and scalability.
+In general, SinRef-6D demonstrates performance on par with CAD model-based methods, while operating in a CAD model-free setup, showcasing its effectiveness and scalability.

+Similarly, across all three detection/segmentation methods, we observe that manually selected reference views consistently yield slightly higher accuracy than randomly rendered ones.
+We argue that this is due to their closer alignment with the robotic manipulation viewpoint and reduced ambiguity.
+Overall, these results not only highlight the robustness of SinRef-6D to different detection/segmentation pipelines, but also further confirm its resilience to variations in reference view selection.